wragge/dfat-documents-web/_volumes/volume-26-australia-and-papua-new-guinea-1966-1969/179-letter-warwick-smith-to-hay.md

 ---
+doc_date: '1968-05-10'
+doc_num: 179
+doc_order: 179
+naa_refs:
+- naa_barcode: 31698760
+  naa_control_symbol: 1970/4521
+  naa_series: A452
+  reference: '[NAA: A452, 1970/4521]'
-title: "179 Letter, Warwick Smith To Hay"
+title: Letter, Warwick Smith To Hay
-volume: "Volume 26: Australia and Papua New Guinea, 1966–1969"
+vol_full_title: 'Volume 26: Australia and Papua New Guinea, 1966–1969'
-doc_id: 9687
 vol_id: 26
-doc_date: 1968-05-10
-barcode: 31698760
+vol_title: 'Volume 26: Australia and Papua New Guinea, 1966–1969'
 ---

-# 179 Letter, Warwick Smith To Hay

 Canberra, 10 May 1968

-Following the discussions in Canberra on the 6th and 7th May1 I now attach a check list of conclusions reached and points for further action.
+Following the discussions in Canberra on the 6th and 7th May[1](#f1) I now attach a check list of conclusions reached and points for further action.

-[_matter omitted_]
+[ _matter omitted_ ]

 Whilst I have assumed that the points as expressed in the attachment are a reasonable record I do of course expect that you will advise if there are any points on which your understanding is significantly at variance.

  **Attachment 1**

-[_matter omitted_]
+[ _matter omitted_ ]

  _Ministerial Members system_

 (I) Role of Assistant Administrators